 What happens if I miss the ITR deadline?

-Missing the deadline can attract penalties, interest, and legal consequences.
+Missing the ITR deadline can attract penalties, and possibly, legal consequences.

 Can I revise my ITR after filing?